rstudio/education.rstudio.com/content/blog/2020-02-10-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 I sincerely enjoyed developing this workshop with [Garrett](https://twitter.com/StatGarrett), getting a chance to work closely with [Max Kuhn](https://twitter.com/topepos) and [Davis Vaughan](https://twitter.com/dvaughan32) of the tidymodels team (now including the inimitable [Julia Silge](https://juliasilge.com/)!), and having the opportunity to introduce a new cohort of R and tidyverse users to [tidymodels](https://github.com/tidymodels).
 I hope the materials we developed are useful to learners and other educators too&mdash;if they are, [please let me know](https://twitter.com/apreshill), I'd love to hear about it.

-And most of all- thanks to our Boston and San Francisco workshop participants!
+And most of all&mdash;thanks to our Boston and San Francisco workshop participants!
 You all were a pleasure to model with.

 Happy predictive modeling!

 <img src="https://media.giphy.com/media/3ohhwKFBNijG4GJEYw/giphy.gif" style="display: block; margin: auto;" />

-## People
+### Special thanks

 This workshop was made possible by an ⭐ all-star ⭐ TA team- you can find out more about them on our [workshop website](https://conf20-intro-ml.netlify.com/people/).